yangzhou12/BenchX/README.md

 # BenchX: A Unified Benchmark Framework for Medical Vision-Language Pretraining on Chest X-Rays

-This repository includes the code for NeurIPS Datasets and Benchmarks track submission (Paper ID 279):
+This repository includes the code for NeurIPS24 Datasets and Benchmarks Submission (Paper ID 279):

 "BenchX: A Unified Benchmark Framework for Medical Vision-Language Pretraining on Chest X-Rays"